NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 There exist situations when one has one or more images for which the camera files are either inaccurate or, for Pinhole camera models, just the intrinsics may be known.
-Given a DEM of the area of interest, and optionally an orthoimage (mapprojected image, georeferenced image), it is possible to create GCP files (:numref:`bagcp`).

-GCP can later be used with ``bundle_adjust`` to either improve the alignment of these cameras to the DEM, or create new Pinhole cameras from scratch (the latter is shown in :numref:`camera_solve_gcp`).
+Given a DEM of the area of interest, and optionally an orthoimage (mapprojected image, georeferenced image), these an be used to create GCP files (:numref:`bagcp`).
+GCP can be provided to ``bundle_adjust`` to either improve the registration of these cameras to the ground or create new Pinhole cameras from scratch (the latter is shown in :numref:`camera_solve_gcp`).

 A DEM can be obtained using the instructions in :numref:`initial_terrain`.
 Use, if applicable, ``dem_geoid`` to convert the DEM to be relative